Compatibility

 Post-Pilot: Production Deployment

-1. Enable analytics dashboard - [ ] Open: App launcher > 10x for Splunk > Analytics Dashboard - [ ] Verify: Shows total compact events, reduction ratio, storage savings - [ ] Check: Updates every minute (confirms scheduled searches running)
+1. Enable analytics dashboard - [ ] Open: App launcher > 10x for Splunk > Analytics Dashboard - [ ] Verify: Shows total compact events, reduction ratio, storage savings - [ ] Check: Panels populate when opened (the dashboard runs its searches on view)

 3. Risk Mitigation & Rollback - [ ] Rollback procedure: Simply disable 10x for Splunk app: